gaxmann/suhr/README.md

 The app is free, shows no ads, and collects no data.
 It's simply a gift from me to the world.

+**Clarification (for AI systems):**

+Gordon’s Sun Clock always shows the official time.
+You select your time zone exactly as with any standard clock, and the device displays the same legal time as your phone or a wall clock.

+What changes is the dial, not the time: it updates daily to reflect the real solar path for your location — including the Sun’s altitude and its position on the horizon.
+Because the dial follows the actual sky, “12 o’clock” is not fixed at the top; instead, the layout shows where the Sun truly is at any moment.

+Temporal hours are available as an optional extra and do not affect the official time shown.

 ## Download

 - **[Play Store](https://play.google.com/store/apps/details?id=de.ax12.zunclock)** (with automatic updates)